Albinhsn/Bonobo/README.md

 ## ToDo

+* fix assign different types to index

 * Split compileIndex into two funcs, one to load and one to store

-* Assign to index
-    * Prolly need to copy and not send index by reference

 * Actually free memory?

 * errorAt function

 * Assign to struct?

+* Assign from index of array, take copy not reference

 ## Bugs/Poorly implemented stuff LLVM backend